wnc-supply-sites/wnc-supply-sites/docs/ops.md

 ## Log Configs

+Logs are set up to be available from: https://wnc-supply-sites.com/logs/ (the trailing slash is important).
+The log file location is protected by username/password.

 - docker containers are configured via CLI options to send to logs to journald
 - journald is configured to forward logs to rsyslog
 - rsyslog is configured to send log files to `/var/log/docker/[container-name].log'